 According to the study published on PubMed in 2019: This new minimally invasive bunion procedure is a more effective and reliable method of correcting foot deformities (hallux valgus) when compared to traditional procedures.
 It provides a higher level of satisfaction and excellent outcomes with low complication and recurrence rates.
-Furthermore, a minimally invasive method to correct or remove bunions improved the cosmetic results by avoiding the formation of a scar.
+Furthermore, a minimally invasive method improved the cosmetic results by avoiding the formation of a scar.

 Doctor’s Note: Not all patients are suitable candidates for minimally invasive bunion surgery.
 People whose deformity is severe, have other toe deformities, or who had prior bunion removal surgery, may require a more involved surgical procedure.
 It’s best to consult your orthopedic foot and ankle surgeon to see which treatment option is appropriate for you.

 Hammer Toe correction

 We offer several options for hiding the incision required by hammer toes surgery without any compromise to the medical outcome.
 These minimally invasive techniques can easily be performed using a technique that hides the tiny incision between your toe.
 Alternatively, the incision can be made along natural skin folds existing over the toe joint.
 These methods follow recommended plastic surgery techniques for optimal healing and scar prevention.
 Speak to your foot doctor to discuss what surgical option best fits your lifestyle and expectations.

 Endoscopic Surgical Techniques